 What is Elf on the Shelf?

 Elf on the Shelf has been around since 2004 and has gained an enormous amount of popularity across the US.
 You buy a “kit” that includes the children’s book and the elf.
+Some of the fun is choosing one from the many adorable possible Elf on the Shelf Names.

 The elf visits children between Thanksgiving and Christmas Eve and reports back to Santa whether the children have been naughty or nice.
 The elf plays a game of hide and seek with the family throughout the month of December and moves during the night.
 The children have to find the elf each morning, but they cannot touch the elf!